1948-1970 Dad and Me

 The other brother, whose baptismal name was Henry, was also older than my dad.
 Everyone called him Joe.
 He was a Benedictine monk, who monastic name was Fr.
 Vincent.
 We all called him Father Joe.
 He died in 1990.

-All three brothers went to high school at Maur Hill, a Benedictine school in Atchison, KS.
-This is how my dad explained to me how three boys from Rosedale attended a private high school during the depression.
-Hazel somehow struck an agreement with the Benedictines that, if one of the boys became a Benedictine priest, the monks will educate all three.
-Vic got as far as selecting a monastic name (Hildebrand, the birth name of Pope Gregory VII, a canonized saint who, although not a monk himself, led the monastic “reform” movement in its seizure of the papacy in the eleventh century).
+All three brothers matriculated at Maur Hill, a Benedictine high school in Atchison, KS.
+This is how my dad explained to me how three boys from Rosedale were able to attend a private high school during the depression.
+Hazel somehow struck an agreement with the Benedictines that, if one of the boys became a Benedictine priest, the monks would educate all three.
+Vic got as far as selecting a monastic name (Hildebrand, the birth name of Pope Gregory VII, a canonized saint who led the monastic “reform” movement in its seizure of the papacy in the eleventh century).
 However, Vic somehow got out of this obligation, and Joe was ordained as a Benedictine priest.
-I don’t know any details.
+I don’t know any more details than that.

 I had a jacket just like the one that Fr.
 Edwin is wearing.